 The soil moisture initialization can be particularly important for thermally forced flows (Eastman et al. 1998).
-Soil moisture on the 9 km resolution grid was initialized from ECMWF data, which in the Alps range from 0 (rocky and glacial areas) to 0.37 mm-3, with the deep soil slightly wetter than the top layer for this time period.
-The area near the Riviera Valley has values of about 0.35 mm-3 (surface) and 0.366 mm-3 (deep), except for the rocky outcroppings which are close to zero.
-As for the soil temperature, the ECMWF soil moisture values are interpolated to the 3 km grid.
-These ECMWF data are further interpolated to the 1 km and 350 m resolution grids for REF and REF-ST (see Table 1).
+Soil moisture on the 9-km-resolution grid was initialized from ECMWF data, which in the Alps range from 0 (rocky and glacial areas) to $0.37 \text{ m}^3 \text{ m}^{-3}$, with the deep soil being slightly wetter than the top layer for this time period.
+The area near the Riviera Valley has values of about 0.35 (surface) and 0.366 (deep) m3 m-3, except for the rocky outcroppings, which are close to zero.
+As for the soil temperature, the ECMWF soil moisture values are interpolated to the 3-km grid.
+These ECMWF data are further interpolated to the 1-km-resolution and 350-m-resolution grids for REF and "REF-ST" (see Table 1).

-For LU-SM and other simulations (see Table 1), high-resolution soil moisture initialization data were obtained to represent the spatial variability in the Riviera Valley better.
-We followed De Wekker et al. (2005) and used the Water Flow and Balance Simulation Model (WaSiM-ETH) (Jasper 2001) to obtain soil moisture information.
-This hydrologic model is driven by meteorological data such as air temperature and precipitation and provides 100 m resolution for the catchment region of the Riviera.
-Figure 3 shows the distribution of soil moisture for the two layers used at the 350 m grid level on August 24 at 1800 UTC.
-The soil moisture is highest on the valley floor, significantly lower on the steep surrounding slopes, and zero on the rocky peaks of the mountains and in urban areas (e.g. in Bellinzona and Biasca).
-In the upper soil level, the WaSiM moisture values are comparable to the ECMWF data ( $\sim 0.32 \text{ m}^3\text{m}^{-3}$ ).
-At the deep soil level, where there are no plant roots to hold water, the WaSiM moisture on the steep slopes is very low (0.08-0.12 mm-3), but on the valley floor it is still relatively high ( $\sim 0.25 \text{ m}^3\text{m}^{-3}$ ).
+For "LU-SM" and other simulations (see Table 1), high-resolution soil moisture initialization data were obtained to represent the spatial variability in the Riviera Valley better.
+We followed de Wekker et al. (2005) and used the Water Flow and Balance Simulation Model of the Eidgenössische Technische Hochschule, the Swiss Federal Institute of Technology (WaSiM-ETH; Jasper 2001) to obtain soil moisture information.
+This hydrologic model is driven by meteorological data such as air temperature and precipitation and provides 100-m resolution for the catchment region of the Riviera.
+Figure 3 shows the distribution of soil moisture for the two layers used at the 350-m grid level at 1800 UTC 24 August.
+The soil moisture is highest on the valley floor, is significantly lower on the steep surrounding slopes, and is zero on the rocky peaks of the mountains and in urban areas (e.g., in Bellinzona and Biasca).
+In the upper soil level, the WaSiM moisture values are comparable to the ECMWF data ($\sim 0.32 \text{ m}^3 \text{ m}^{-3}$).
+At the deep soil level, where there are no plant roots to hold water, the WaSiM moisture on the steep slopes is very low (0.08-0.12 m3 m-3), but on the valley floor it is still relatively high ($\sim 0.25 \text{ m}^3 \text{ m}^{-3}$).

-The soil moisture measurements taken at a few sites in the Riviera Valley during the field campaign (Zappa and Gurtz 2003) compare quite well with the WaSiM values.
-For example, at 1200 UTC, measurements at site A1 (see Fig. 2b) showed the soil moisture to be 0.318 mm-3 at the surface and 0.293 mm-3 at 25 cm depth.
-In contrast, site B showed 0.306 mm-3 at the surface, and 0.212 mm-3 at 25 cm depth.
+The soil moisture measurements taken at a few sites in the Riviera Valley during the field campaign (Zappa and Gurtz 2003) compare quite well to the WaSiM values.
+For example, at 1200 UTC, measurements at site A1 (see Fig. 2b) showed the soil moisture to be 0.318 $m^3 m^{-3}$ at the surface and 0.293 $m^3 m^{-3}$ at 25-cm depth.
+In contrast, site B showed 0.306 $m^3 m^{-3}$ at the surface and 0.212 $m^3 m^{-3}$ at 25-cm depth.
 This near-constant moisture with depth on the valley floor and the significant decrease with depth on the slope also appear in the WaSiM data.